-Established in 1992, CBM is one of leading privately owned universal banks in Russia, listed on the Moscow Exchange, that focuses on providing banking products and services to corporate customers and individuals in the Moscow Area.
+Established in 1992, CBM is one of leading privately owned universal banks in Russia, listed on the Moscow Exchange, that focuses on providing banking products and services to corporate customers and individuals in the Moscow Area, comprising Moscow and the Moscow region.
 CBM offers a comprehensive range of banking services, including corporate and retail lending, deposit-taking, cash handling, international settlements, trade finance, letters of credit, guarantees, plastic card services, foreign exchange operations and other products.
 CBM's corporate banking business was traditionally focused on retail and wholesale trading corporate customers, enabling CBM to capitalize on the Russian consumer market.
-In recent years CBM's client franchise was broadened towards large and medium sized Russian companies operating in different industry sectors with strong emphasis on customers' credit quality.
+In recent years CBM's client franchise was broadened towards large and medium sized Russian companies operating in different industry sectors, especially those that are most resistant to macroeconomic instability and benefiting from import substitution, with strong emphasis on customers' credit quality.
 CBM's retail business is focused on consumer loans and mortgage loans to high quality retail customers, with a particular emphasis on cross-sale of retail products to the employees and clients of its corporate customers.

-As at 30 June 2016, CBM's total assets comprised RUB1,221.8 billion, total gross loans to customers amounted to RUB621.0 billion, with loans to corporate clients and loans to individuals accounting for 82.0% and 18.0% of total gross loans, respectively.
-CBM's total equity as at 30 June 2016 constituted RUB98.4 billion.
-CBM's net profit reached RUB5.1 billion for the six-month period ended 30 June 2016, demonstrating a significant increase from RUB1.2 billion for the six-month period ended 30 June 2015.
+As at 31 December 2016, CBM's total assets comprised RUB1,568.0 billion, total gross loans to customers amounted to RUB666.7 billion, with gross loans to corporate clients and gross loans to individuals accounting for 84.9% and 15.1% of total gross loans, respectively.
+CBM's total equity as at 31 December 2016 constituted RUB103.4 billion.
+CBM's profit was RUB10.9 billion for 2016.

 CBM has developed a strong cash handling platform which serves as an entry point to start new corporate customer relationships and enhance customer loyalty.
 Along with that, CBM's cash handling platform provides strategic benefits from a risk management perspective enabling CBM to monitor the cash flows of its corporate customers, thus supporting quality risk management and asset quality.
-In addition, acquisition of INKAHRAN Group in 2015 has further reinforced CBM's position in the cash-handling services market.
+In addition, the acquisition of INKAHRAN Group in 2015 has further reinforced CBM's position in the cash-handling services market.
 Through its multichannel distribution network, including offices, ATMs, payment terminals and online services, CBM is able to deliver superior services to its retail customers.
 CBM is focused on delivering customer-centred services, with quick and user friendly service and high levels of responsiveness.
 Coupled with such benefits in terms of retail banking business development as strong contribution to customer acquisition, advertising and cost efficiency, CBM's broad payment terminal network became a reliable risk management tool for retail lending providing CBM with an ability to understand consumer patterns and to cut off fraud applications for banking products based on its vast database of customers.
-As at 30 September 2016, CBM had 76 branches, 24 cash offices, over 980 ATMs and 5,600 payment terminals concentrated in the Moscow Area.
-See "Business - Business Operations - Distribution Network".
+As at 31 December 2016, CBM had 91 branches, 24 cash offices, over 1,026 ATMs and 5,725 payment terminals concentrated in the Moscow Area.
+See "Business Operations - Distribution Network".

-CBM has "B1" long-term global and local currency deposit rating, "E+" financial strength rating and Ba3 counterparty risk assessment from Moody's.
+As at the date of this Prospectus, CBM has "B1" long-term global and local currency deposit rating, "E+" financial strength rating and Ba3 counterparty risk assessment from Moody's.
 Fitch has assigned to CBM "BB" long-term issuer default and "B" short-term issuer default ratings.
 CBM also has "BB-" long-term counterparty default and "B" short-term counterparty default ratings from S&P.